CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-05-16-last-ten-years.markdown

 Doubling the size of pointers was a hard sell, quadrupling the size would have been impossible.
 It was also painful for large processors to require 256-bit data paths across the load-store unit and register file.
-It took a while to get it published, I can't remember when we first implemented it, but the [CHERI Concentrate paper](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/2019tc-cheri-concentrate.pdf) describes how we shrunk this down to 128 bits, inspired by the [Low-fat pointers work](https://dl.acm.org/doi/10.1145/2508859.2516713).
+It took a while to get it published, but the [CHERI Concentrate paper](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/2019tc-cheri-concentrate.pdf) describes how we shrunk this down to 128 bits, inspired by the [Low-fat pointers work](https://dl.acm.org/doi/10.1145/2508859.2516713).
+The first public references to this work are in the [2015 technical report](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-876.pdf).
 CHERIoT had to shrink this further and had other microarchitectural constraints for short pipelines, which is why we support two capability formats for different scales of devices.

 And, of course, the MIPS prototypes have been replaced with RISC-V.
-64-bit big-endian MIPS was never well supported and RISC-V reached parity quite quickly and provided a better ecosystem for experimentation.
+64-bit big-endian MIPS was never well supported and RISC-V reached parity quite quickly and provided a better ecosystem for experimentation and technology transition.

+Finally, you'll note that the 2015 paper is silent on the topic of temporal safety.
+There were a lot of experiments going on for temporal safety but the first one that worked well over large codebases was [Cornucopia, published in 2020](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/2020oakland-cornucopia.pdf).
+Wes Filardo (an original and continuing member of the CHERIoT team) drove a lot of this along with the [2024 Cornucopia Reloaded follow-up work to move to a load barrier](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/202404asplos-cornucopia-reloaded.pdf).
+As often happens with long publication delays in academia, our [2023 CHERIoT paper](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/202310ieeemicro-cheriot-uarch.pdf) includes work inspired by this.
+The CHERIoT temporal safety approach replaced the Cornucopia Reloaded MMU-based load barrier with a hardware load filter and built on some other ideas that came from our work to compose CHERI with Arm's memory tagging extensions (MTE).
+These haven't yet been published, but experienced microarchitects estimate that they would get the overhead of temporal safety for big superscalar CHERI implementations to under 2%.

 # CHERIoT adds some more things